 Stamford Plus magazine—December 24, 2011

-Once someone has back pain -- and the most common area is the lower back -- there’s an 80 percent chance they will have back pain again, according to Dr. Moley, who lives in Darien and sees patients at the Affiliated Physicians Office in Greenwich and at Hospital for Special Surgery in Manhattan.
+Once someone has back pain -- and the most common area is the lower back -- there’s an 80 percent chance they will have back pain again, according to Dr. Moley, who lives in Darien and sees patients at the HSS Stamford Outpatient Center and at Hospital for Special Surgery in Manhattan.